-Feedback was provided to four establishments that voluntarily reported matters of noncompliance and how these had been managed by the establishments.
-The actions taken by all the establishments demonstrated effective self-regulation under the animal research legislation.
+Feedback and ongoing correspondence was provided to two establishments that voluntarily reported matters of non-compliance and how these had been managed by the establishments.
+The actions taken by both establishments demonstrated effective self-regulation under the animal research legislation.